pusher/pusher-js/README.markdown

 ## Building

-Define the version number in config/version.rb (should be in the format 1.2.3).
+Define the version number in JFile (should be in the format 1.2.3).

     rake build